 Also, Gen Z reports watching video content on smartphones 2x as much as Millennials.
 This shows that Gen Zers communicate and should be communicated through visual content as that’s what they’re looking for due to their shorter attention span.

 Here, AR can be the solution to capture their attention for more than 8 seconds.
 AR-based ads are less invasive — they literally merge with the real world without dragging the viewer out of the scene.
 This thin line between technology and reality creates an air of authenticity that appeals to Gen Z’s own experience with technology.
-Constituting a big part of future buyers, Gen Zers demand of seeing something different in ads will boost AR usage in the advertising sector too.
+Constituting a big part of future buyers, Gen Zers' demand to see something different in ads will boost AR usage in the advertising sector too.

 We’ve talked about Gen Zers being hungry for innovative, out-of-the-box ideas and preferring brands that are successfully employing this uniqueness in their strategies.
 Other than consuming creative content, they are eager and hyped to create original content using various tools.

-Unsurprisingly, the first couple of tools they use are social media apps, whether it’s using an editing tool to add in a collage or an audio app to layer in music.
+Unsurprisingly, the first tools they use are social media apps, whether it’s using an editing tool to add a collage or an audio app to layer in music.